-The safety belt pretensioners are designed to tighten the safety belts firmly against the occupant's body during a frontal or near-frontal collision.
+The safety belt pretensioners at the front outboard seating positions are designed to tighten the safety belts firmly against the occupant's body during a frontal or near-frontal collision.
 This maximizes the effectiveness of the safety belts and helps properly position the occupant relative to the air bag to improve protection.
 The safety belt pretensioners can be either activated alone or, if the collision is of sufficient severity, together with the air bags.